In the following guide I explain how to disassemble an HP G72.

 Disconnect the hard drive cable from the motherboard.

 Lift up and remove the hard drive assembly.

 Remove one screw securing the optical drive.

-Pull the optical drive to the shown direction and remove it from the laptop.
+Pull the optical drive to the shown direction and remove it.

-Remove four screws securing the keyboard on the bottom of the laptop.
+Remove four screws securing the keyboard on the bottom.

-It’s a little bit tricky to remove the keyboard from an HP G72 laptop and how’s here I did it.
+It was a little bit tricky to remove the keyboard from this HP G72 and here’s how I did it.

 Insert a small screwdriver into the screw hole.
 I’m using a T6 torn for that.